proust01/wine-search-app/README.md

 It has one model(productModel) and 2 routers (breakdown, product).
 They all designed to deliver expected output from requested API.
 <br>(Ex. /api/breakdown/year/{lotCode} )\

-### `Redux State Management`
-For first task, it started with using React.js and Redux library for State Management. <br>
-Basically, It used a Actions / Reducers / Screens / Components design pattern.
-For Redux, it has a store.js for storing all states.<br>

 ### `Edit Page with MongoDB`
 On top of Task Requirements, I added Edit Page for Edit current Wind data.\